Grasse: Historical activity

-In the Middle Ages, Grasse specialized in leather tanning.
+In the Middle Ages, Grasse specialised in leather tanning.
 Once tanned, the hides were often exported to Genoa or Pisa, cities that shared a commercial alliance with Grasse.
 Several centuries of this intense activity witnessed many technological advances within tanning industries.
 The hides of Grasse acquired a reputation for high quality.
-But the leather smelled badly, something that did not please the glove wearing nobility.
+But the leather smelled bad, something that did not please the glove wearing nobility.
 This is when Jean de Galimard, a tanner in Grasse, came up with the idea of scented leather gloves.
-He offered a pair of scented gloves to Catherine de Medici, who was seduced by the gift.
+He offered a pair of scented gloves to Catherine de' Medici, who was seduced by the gift.
 Thereafter, the product spread through the Royal Court and high society, and this made a worldwide reputation for Grasse.
-The seventeenth century became the heyday of "Glovers Perfumers'; however, high taxes on leather and competition from Nice brought a decline for the leather industry in Grasse, and production of leather fragrance ceased.
+The seventeenth century became the heyday of "Glovers Perfumers"; however, high taxes on leather and competition from Nice brought a decline for the leather industry in Grasse, and production of leather fragrance ceased.
 The rare scents from the Grasse (lavender, myrtle, jasmine, rose, orange blossom and wild mimosa) did win the title for the Grasse as the perfume capital of the world.
-Harvesting jasmine was a labor-intensive business only a few decades ago.
+Harvesting jasmine was a labour-intensive business only a few decades ago.
 Flowers had to be hand picked at dawn, when their scent is the most developed and immediately to be treated by cold enfleurage.

 Modern industry

 A network of sixty companies employs 3,500 people in the city and surrounding area.
-Additionally about 10,000 residents of Grasse are indirectly employed by the perfume industry.
+Additionally, about 10,000 residents of Grasse are indirectly employed by the perfume industry.
 Almost half of the business tax for the city comes from the perfume sector and that is ahead of tourism and services.
 The main activity of perfumery in Grasse is in the production of natural raw materials (essential oils, concretes, absolutes, resinoids and molecular distillation) and the production of concentrate, also called the juice.
 A concentrate is the main product that when diluted in at least 80% alcohol provides a perfume.
-Also food flavorings, which developed since the 1970s, account for over half of production output today.
+Also, food flavourings, which have developed since the 1970s, account for over half of production output today.

 This represents almost half of the production of French perfumes and aromas and around 7-8% of total global activity.
 However, during the 1960s and 1970s large international groups gradually bought up local family factories (Chiris, Givaudan-Roure and Lautier, for example).
-Soon after their production has often been relocated overseas.
+Soon after their production was often relocated overseas.
 Just 30 years ago most companies were focused on the production of raw materials.
-However an overwhelming majority of the modern fragrances contain synthetic chemicals in part or in whole.
-Grasse perfume companies have therefore adapted by turning to aromatic synthesis and especially to food flavorings and successfully ended a long stagnation.
+However, an overwhelming majority of the modern fragrances contain synthetic chemicals in part or in whole.
+Grasse perfume companies have therefore adapted by turning to aromatic synthesis and especially to food flavourings and successfully ended a long stagnation.
 The Grasse perfume industry cannot compete against large chemical multinationals, but it benefits greatly from the advantage of its knowledge of raw materials, facilities, contractors, etc. In addition, major brands such as Dior and Chanel have their own plantations of roses and jasmine in the vicinity of Grasse.